The Rhythm of Life

 The Holy Spirit is our Source.

 The Greek word here implies the Spirit is the very element we breathe.
 Just as fish live in water, as believers we live by the Spirit.
-The life of God isn’t a self-improvement course, Rather, it’s a whole new nature.
+The life of a believer isn’t a self-improvement course, Rather, it’s a whole new nature.
 And the fruit of the Spirit; love, joy, peace, all grow from this life, they don’t grow from our efforts and determination.

 Life is God’s gift; our walk is our choice!